Yangambi: Research center

 During the colonial era, Yangambi was home to the Institut national pour les études agronomiques du Congo belge (INEAC), one of the world's most important tropical agriculture and forestry research centers.

 The INEAC experimental fields and laboratories were built along a road parallel to the north bank of the Congo river, and along a road stretching northward from the river for about 25 km.

 In the 1930s researchers at INEAC found the relationship between the tenera, dura and pisifera oil palms.

 Oil palms have relatively low yield around Yangambi compared to coastal regions.
 This appears to be due to the lower night temperatures in the continental interior, which have a mean minimum at Yangambi of around 20 C.

 The center developed a number of varieties of soy beans for use in different parts of the country.

 Early-maturing varieties yielded over 1,200 kg/ha of soybeans.

 Field trials showed that inoculation could increase yields by 80% to 300%.

 In the 1950s INEAC researchers discovered the 'Yangambi km 5' (AAA) dessert banana.
 This variety yields large numbers of small fruit with an excellent taste, is productive even on poor soils and is resistant to black leaf streak disease.

 There is some evidence that this cultivar may have originated in southern Thailand, introduced to the Kilo-Moto region in northeastern Congo and then brought to Yangambi before World War II.

-After independence, the INEAC became the Institute National pour l'Etude et la Recherche Agronomiques (INERA), a Congolese institution.
+After independence, the INEAC became the National Institute of Agronomic Studies and Research (INERA), a Congolese institution.
 However, decades of conflict and political instability led to a progressive decline of Yangambi's research station.